Users must ensure their use of this technology/standard is consistent with VA policies and standards, including, but not limited to,

 Users must not use PuTTY or TrueCrypt with this technology as they are unapproved for use at this time.

-Users must ensure that Firefox and Google Chrome are implemented with VA-approved baselines. (refer to the ‘Category’ tab under ‘Runtime Dependencies’)
+Users must ensure that Firefox and Google Chrome are implemented with VA-authorized baselines. (refer to the ‘Category’ tab under ‘Runtime Dependencies’)

-Users must utilize approved internet browsers, as Microsoft Internet Explorer has reached End of Life status.
+Users must utilize authorized internet browsers, as Microsoft Internet Explorer has reached End of Life status.
 See Category Tab for details.

 Users must not utilize the Secure Sockets Layer (SSL) protocol, as it is unapproved for use on the TRM.

-This technology must use the latest TRM-approved version of Java Development Kit (JDK) - Oracle.
+This technology must use the latest TRM-authorized version of Java Development Kit (JDK) - Oracle.

 Per the Initial Product Review, users must abide by the following constraints: